 WordPress has long been the bread and butter of preferred website platforms, but it can present new users with a steep learning curve.
 Which has lead many to compare Squarespace vs WordPress.

-This has provided a market for other providers like Squarespace, with it’s all in one easy to use interface it’s allows its users to get up and running faster, but is it actually better?
+The learning curve of WordPress has provided a market for other providers like Squarespace, with it’s all in one easy to use interface it’s allows its users to get up and running faster, but is it actually better?

 In this post, I’m going to break down the pros and cons of each platform so that you know which is best based on what you want to do.